 How Kaizen Leads to Continuous Incremental ImprovementScott Williams

 Most improvement is an incremental process.
 It is rare to get something completely right the first time so, over time, we improve parts of the system so as to continue to improve the whole.
-A Japanese phase for such incremental improvement is ‘Kaizen”.
+A Japanese word for incremental improvement is “Kaizen”.
 Read this article for insights into incremental improvement of your business.
-Yellow Belt
+Yellow Belt.

 Incremental improvement, or Kaizen, probably goes on in your business all of the time; and so it should.

 Given that you have a limited amount of human and other resources at your disposal, one would be wise to focus the Kaizen process on the “best” parts of your business or the parts that will most benefit from it.